-Almost everyone knows about the Charles Schulz character Linus and his blanket.
-He drags it around wherever he goes, nibbling on its corner or curling up with it when the going gets tough.
-Security objects such as blankets are part of the emotional support system every child needs in his early years.
+Remember the Charles Schulz character Linus and his blanket?
+He dragged it around wherever he went, nibbling on its corner or curling up with it when the going got tough.
+You may still remember your own favorite childhood blanket, doll or teddy bear, too.
+Security objects such as blankets are part of the emotional support system every child needs in their early years.

 Your child may not choose a blanket, of course.
-He may prefer a soft toy or even the satin trim on Mom’s bathrobe.
-Chances are, he’ll make his choice between months eight and twelve, and he’ll keep it with him for years to come.
-When he’s tired, it will help him get to sleep.
-When he’s separated from you, it will reassure him.
-When he’s frightened or upset, it will comfort him.
-When he’s in a strange place, it will help him feel at home.
+They may prefer a soft toy instead.
+Chances are they'll make her choice between months eight and twelve, and keep it for years to come.
+When your child is tired, it will help them sleep.
+When they are separated from you, it will reassure them.
+When they are upset, it will comfort them.
+When they're in a strange place, it will help them feel at home.

-These special comforts are called transitional objects, because they help children make the emotional transition from dependence to independence.
-They work, in part, because they feel good: They’re soft, cuddly, and nice to touch.
-They're also effective because of their familiarity.
-This so-called lovey has your child's scent on it, and it reminds him of the comfort and security of his own room.
-It makes him feel that everything is going to be okay.
+These special comforts are called transitional objects.
+They help children make the emotional transition from dependence to independence.
+They work, in part, because they feel good: they're soft, cuddly, and nice to touch.
+They're also effective because of familiarity.
+This "lovey" has your child's scent on it, and it reminds them of the comfort and security of their room.
+It makes them feel everything is going to be OK.

 Despite myths to the contrary, transitional objects are not a sign of weakness or insecurity, and there's no reason to keep your child from using one.
-In fact, a transitional object can be so helpful that you may want to help him choose one and build it into his nighttime ritual.
+In fact, a transitional object can be so helpful you may want to help then choose one and build it into their nighttime ritual.

 Why having a duplicate is a good idea

 The value of You can also make things easier by having two identical security objects.
 Doing this allows you to wash one while the other is being used, thus sparing your baby (and yourself) a potential emotional crisis and a bedraggled lovey.